hsk/trans/typeclass/overload2.md

   We base our discussion on a simple functional language with overloaded identifiers.
   Figure 1 gives the syntax of terms and types.
-  We split the variable alphabet into subalphabets U for unique variables, ranged over by u, O for overloaded variables, ranged over by o, and K for data constructors, ranged over by k.
+  We split the variable alphabet into subalphabets `U` for unique variables, ranged over by `u`, `O` for overloaded variables, ranged over by `o`, and `K` for data constructors, ranged over by `k`.
-  The letter x ranges over both unique and overloaded variables as well as constructors.
+  The letter `x` ranges over both unique and overloaded variables as well as constructors.
-  We assume that every non-overloaded variable u is bound at most once in a program.
+  We assume that every non-overloaded variable `u` is bound at most once in a program.

   The syntax of terms is identical to the language Exp in [Mil78].
   A program consists of a sequence of instance declarations and a term.